Chart Color Schemes

 Roma Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 14.0%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.4%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.1%).
-Trade and technical skills are prominent, with 39.7% of residents aged 15+ holding vocational credentials – advanced diplomas (9.9%) and certificates (29.8%).
+The area's university qualification rate is 14.0%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common at 11.4%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.1%).
+Vocational credentials are prevalent, with 39.7% of residents aged 15+ holding them, including advanced diplomas (9.9%) and certificates (29.8%).
+Educational participation is high, with 29.9% of residents currently enrolled in formal education, comprising 14.8% in primary, 9.3% in secondary, and 1.9% in tertiary education.

-Educational participation is high, with 29.9% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.9% of residents currently enrolled in formal education.
 This includes 14.8% in primary education, 9.3% in secondary education, and 1.9% pursuing tertiary education.

 Frequently Asked Questions - Education